FirdausJawed/Exam-wala-microservice-project/README.md

-# 🐣 QuizNest – Microservice-Based Online Exam System
+# 🐣 Examina – Microservice-Based Online Exam System

 A cozy and modular microservice-based platform for managing online exams, quizzes, results, and user roles.
 Built using Spring Boot and modern backend architecture for scalability, flexibility, and developer happiness.